TimHanewich/Agentic-AI/examples/multi-step.md

 }
 ```

-As instructed in the system prompt, the model then kindly and sincerely confirms to the user that, after searching the web, writing the article, and saving the article, the task it was assigned is now complete!
+As instructed in the system prompt, the agent then kindly and sincerely confirms to the user that, after searching the web, writing the article, and saving the article, the task it was assigned is now complete!